wbolster/jsonlines/doc/index.rst

   pip install jsonlines

-The supported Python versions are 3.5+ and Python 2.7.
+The supported Python versions are 3.6+.

 User guide